hpc/charliecloud/doc/faq.rst

 1. :code:`example.com:8080/foo/bar/hello-world:version1.0`
 2. :code:`example.com:8080/foo/bar/hello-world@sha256:f6c68e2ad82a`

-These IDs parse into the following components, in this order:
+These references parse into the following components, in this order:

 1. A `valid hostname <https://en.wikipedia.org/wiki/Hostname>`_; we assume this matches the regular expression :code:`[A-Za-z0-9.-]+`, which is very